One in three people is diagnosed with cancer in their lifetime.

 Everyone on your relay team may not have a Facebook page.
 In this case, your team can start a crowdfunding campaign to tell your team’s story and why you have decided to take part in Relay for Life.
 Donorbox can help your team track online donations, recognize donors, and share your story on social media.

-The Relay for Life fundraiser is an opportunity to tell the difficult stories of battling cancer and raise funds to help affected by cancer and support the families in their fight against the disease.
-Your team has already taken the first step by signing up for the Relay for Life.
+The Relay for Life fundraiser is an opportunity to tell the difficult stories of battling cancer and raise funds to help those affected by cancer and support the families in their fight against the disease.
+Your team has already taken the first step by signing up for Relay for Life.
 Raising funds before the event can be a worthwhile and essential second step.
 We hope the ideas we have included in this article get your team thinking of new and unique ways to make a difference.

 Donorbox can help you with these and other fundraisers.
 Visit our blog for new fundraising ideas and tips to better your fundraising success.
 Visit our website for online tools to help you on your way.